wego/wego-sdk-js/README.md

 # Wego SDK for javascript
-The official Wego SDK for JavaScript, available for browsers and mobile devices, or Node.js backends
+The official Wego SDK for JavaScript, available for browsers and mobile devices (if you are using javascript), or Node.js backends

 ## Installing
 ### Bower